Meet the Instructors

 I started Judo at 14 years old and I'll never forget how I fell in love with it the first class I took.
 As I began taking the sport more seriously, I started training and competing in several statewide tournaments and national tournaments such as the Dallas invitational, the Presidents Cup and the US Open.
 I've placed first nationally two times and hold other medals from other states as well.

 I love the beauty of Judo throws combined with the immense power that comes with them.
-With high levels of training, exercise, repetition and attention to detail, a judo competitor can truly become a formidable grappler and competitor with time.
+With high levels of training, exercise, repetition and attention to detail, a judo competitor can truly become a formidable grappler and competitor with time, but more importantly, a good human being.

 I have the strong belief that Judo is more than just a sport and martial art, but a way of life and a way of healing.
 I have seen Judo do remarkable things for people who need an outlet in life.
 I believe that judo truly helps people become better versions of themselves.
 It makes the fearful courageous.
 The frail, strong - both of these lessons I have learned in my personal journey with the art.